Slapstick (comics): The Initiative

-Slapstick and several other former New Warriors have recently been recruited by Justice and apparently deserted from the Initiative, after Justice finds evidence of shady activities within the organization.
+Slapstick and several other former New Warriors are recruited by Justice and apparently deserted from the Initiative, after Justice finds evidence of shady activities within the organization.
 After helping stop KIA's rampage, this new group officially quits the Initiative, intending to act as a form of independent oversight for the program.
 As legally registered heroes, they are free to act unless they break the law while doing so.
-When asked to change to his less conspicuous normal form, Slapstick admits that he has not done so since joining the Initiative, and claims that the mechanism that activates the change no longer works.
+When asked to change to his human form, Slapstick admits that he has not done so since joining the Initiative, and claims that the mechanism that activates the change no longer works.

 He later returned to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok, the cyborg clone of Thor.
 Slapstick is also a noted presence in the multi-hero effort to rebuild New York after the events of World War Hulk.

 Fear Itself

 During the Fear Itself storyline, Slapstick appears at a meeting held by Prodigy regarding magical hammers that have crashed into the earth.
 He later joins forces with other heroes to battle the Worthy.